 Unlike 08 numbers, 03 numbers cost the same to call as geographic landline numbers (starting 01 and 02), even from a mobile phone.
 They are also normally included in your inclusive call minutes.
 Please note we may record some calls.

-On the 4th Day of Christmas, we present 4 Google Analytics tips:
+On the 4th Day of Christmas, we present our 4 Google Analytics tips

 How can you expect visitors to be tracked on a page which doesn’t contain any code to record their visit?
 Also make sure the code is exactly the same as the code shown in your analytics account, don’t make any changes as this could cause in error in the code and prevent good data from being recorded.

 Goals are there to help you find out if visitors are doing what you want them to do on your site, whether it be a purchase, completing an enquiry form or signing up to a newsletter.
 Goals are there to help you get more information out of your data so make sure you use them.

 If you are using AdWords you will want this traffic source to be identified within your analytics account so you can monitor your paid visitors’ activity.

 Login to your AdWords account, and then click on the green Analytics tab, which is between Reports and My Account.
 As long as you have the same login email address for both accounts then AdWords should have automatically detected your Analytics account.
 If you have a different email address for you Analytics account then just, make sure the email address for your AdWords account is listed within the User Manager in Analytics.

 You should also make sure that the Auto Tagging is enabled within your AdWords account within your Account Preferences – this should be enabled automatically.

 Shopping sites can enable the e-commerce tracking which Google Analytics offers.
 This is a little bit more complicated to implement and you may need your web developer’s help.